d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 ## Exercises

+1. When traveling between two points in Manhattan, what is the distance that you need to cover in terms of the coordinates, i.e., in terms of avenues and streets?
+Can you travel diagonally?
 1. Consider a tensor with shape ($2$, $3$, $4$).
 What are the shapes of the summation outputs along axis $0$, $1$, and $2$?
 1. Feed a tensor with 3 or more axes to the `linalg.norm` function and observe its output.
 What does this function compute for `ndarray`s of arbitrary shape?